ShaunFerris/Coding-Note-Taking/Webdev - React - The Context API.md

 ### Creating context
 The create context function creates an object.
 The context object itself does not actually hold any information but rather represents which context other components read or provide. **This sentence is from the react docs and I still don't fully understand it**.

 The context object has to properties, .Provider and .Consumer, but .Consumer is rarely used.
 The .Provider property is used to provide the context value to components.
+The .Consumer property is what was used before the addition of hooks to react, now we use the useContext hook in it's place.

 ### Providing Context - SomeContext.Provider
 Wrap your components into a context provider to specify the value of this context for all components inside: